ronnieholm/Playground/FlatToTreeStructure/README.md

 For hierarchy level n + 1, we can a priori determine its vertical bounds, i.e., where a level ends, provided an additional assumption:

-- 4. Requier look-ahead by independently address cells in the table.
+4. Require look-ahead by independently address cells in the table.

 ```text
 a_id | b_id | c_id